Kabir Ali: Domestic career

 Kabir was not in England contention during the 2006 season, and for the winter of 2006–07 he turned out for Rajasthan in the Ranji Trophy along with teammate Vikram Solanki.
 Worcestershire's 2007 season began poorly, but Kabir claimed a career-best 8–50 in a rain-affected match against Lancashire in May.
 These were the best figures at Old Trafford for 13 years.
 On 15 August 2009 Hampshire confirmed they had signed Ali on a 3-year deal, subject to resolving Worcestershires demands for compensation of £60,000.
 Hampshire were not willing to meet Worcestershire's demands for compensation, making it seem as if Ali would have to honour the remaining year on his Worcestershire contract.
 In January 2010 Ali's dispute with Worcestershire was intensified, with Ali failing to report for pre-season training.

 Ali was released from his contract at Worcestershire on 21 January 2010.
 It is widely expected that Ali will take up the three-year contract he had agreed with Hampshire in 2009.
 The following day Ali confirmed he had joined Hampshire, signing a three-year contract at the Rose Bowl.

 Kabir Ali joined Barisal Burners of the Bangladesh Premier League, a Bangladeshi Twenty20 league, in February 2012.

 On 2 November 2012, Kabir Ali joined Lancashire, who had recently been relegated to the second division of the County Championship, on a two-year contract.
 Kabir became an integral part of Lancashire's immediate return to the Championship top flight.
 He was often the death bowler in t20 games for the side, usually bowling the 18th and 20th overs, limiting batsmen and picking up useful wickets.
 In May 2015, he announced his retirement from cricket due to ongoing injuries.

 Coaching career

 In January 2022, Kabir worked as a bowling consultant at Warwickshire while the Bears conducted a search for a replacement for departed bowling coach Graeme Welch.
-In February 2022, Kabir joined Yorkshire as assistant coach.
+In February 2022, Kabir opted out of playing local club cricket to join Yorkshire as assistant coach working with head coach Ottis Gibson.
+After nearly three years in the role Kabir left the club at the end of 2024.